MediaComem/comem-appmob/README.md

 ### Delivery

-Each group must send an e-mail **no later than March 23th 2018** to Simon Oulevay with:
+Each group must send an e-mail **no later than January 22nd 2019** to Simon Oulevay with:

 * The link to your source code repository on GitHub.
 * The link to your webcast, presentation page or user guide (if it's not in the repository).